thor314/obsidian-setup/Getting Started with Obsidian.md

 - Emoji toolbar - I use an operating system-wide emoji selector; if you don't have one, this might be useful.
 - Copy Button for Code blocks - Deprecated; this exists as a default feature
 - Annotator - I don't annotate pdfs or epubs from obsidian, but if I did, I might use this
+- [Google Calendar](obsidian://show-plugin?id=google-calendar) - Poke your google calendar, from Obsidian.
+May be useful for taking notes for specific meetings, updating your calendar from Obsidian, displaying your calendar from within a journal files, at the cost of losing at least a half hour to the angry god that is the Google Cloud Platform.
 - Note Refactor - An upgrade to default Note Composer, but I would typically rather just copy/cut-paste for breaking notes up.
 - Recent Files - UI candy, but not as bad as some of the others.
 Still, I wouldn't use this much.
 - Obsidian Icon Folder - Icon UI candy, not for me
 - Advanced Obsidian URI - I'm not actually sure how I would use this, but it seems likely too fiddly for me.
+- [Hotkey Helper](obsidian://show-plugin?id=hotkey-helper) - Tools for managing and viewing plugin hotkeys.
+Uninstalled after bug caused hotkeys tab to crash.
 - Remotely Save - I pay the annual $100 for Obsidian Sync, but this looks like a great way to get around it.
 - Buttons - I am keyboard people, and do not like ze buttons.
 - Highlightr - I don't read PDFs from Obsidian, but if I did, I might use this.